jlachniet/god-tier-serializer/README.md

 let authorSerialized = serialize(author);
 ```

-Nested object are supported, just keep in mind that properties of an object with a custom prototype also have to be registered.
+Nested object are supported, but keep in mind that nested objects with custom prototypes also have to be registered.

 ```js
 const { register, serialize } = require('god-tier-serializer');